sw1zpwr/whitebit-api/Public/http-public-v1-doc.md

 ```
 [GET] /api/v1/public/tickers
 ```
-This endpoint retrieves information about recent trading activity for the market.
+This endpoint retrieves information about recent trading activity on all markets.

 **Response is cached for:**
 _1 second_